Hochul deploys National Guard troops to New York City subway amid rising crime numbers

 "We have a recidivist problem.
 When you look at the subway system, we have 38 people who were arrested for assaulting just transit workers.
 They committed 1,126 crimes in our city," he said.

-Transit riders have mixed feeling about whether bag checks will improve safety.
+Transit riders had mixed feeling about whether bag checks will improve safety.

 "How many people do you know that actually carry a knife or gun in their bag when it is they are ready to stick you up, 'Oh, hold up, I'm going to go into my bag.'
 It doesn't make sense," one person said.